 Florida Council on Compulsive Gambling

-The Florida Council on Compulsive Gambling (FCCG) is a non-profit educational and advocacy program sponsored by the state government.
+The Florida Council on Compulsive Gambling (FCCG) has a website and is a non-profit educational and advocacy program sponsored by the state government.
 First established in the late 1980s, the FCCG’s mission includes increasing public awareness about the risks associated with gambling, assisting problem gamblers and those affected by their behavior, and advocating for programs, funding, services, and other ways to support those in need.

 The FCCG operates a 24-hour toll-free help line, 888-ADMIT-IT (888-236-4848).
 It also conducts educational and prevention programs, trains health care practitioners to assess and treat problem gambling, and sponsors research into problem gambling.
 The organization additionally represents the public whenever gambling legislation or policies are being considered, including gambling expansion.

 The website provides print materials, videos, toolkits, research materials and more to those seeking information about problem or “compulsive” gambling.
+The FCCG has also set up social media channels, including an Instagram account, to spread awareness.
 Among other information gathered there, visitors can find information regarding Florida’s self-exclusion program that enables problem gamblers voluntarily to exclude themselves from casinos or participate in other gambling activities.

 Florida Lottery’s Play Responsibly – The Player’s Guide

 The Florida Lottery sponsors an initiative called Play Responsibly.
 Its website includes “The Player’s Guide,” a comprehensive resource containing a wealth of information and contacts.

 The site includes tips showing how to play the lottery responsibly, including a quiz designed to help players assess their own habits.
 The site also shares details and contact information for multiple gambling addiction resources.

 National Council on Problem Gambling – Florida